mithi/react-philosophies/README.md

 `react-philosophies` is:

-- things I think about before I write `React` code.
+- things I think about when I write `React` code.
 - at the back of my mind whenever I review someone else's code or my own
 - just guidelines and NOT rigid rules
 - a living document and will evolve over time as my experience grows